 In most cases you make a placing request to the local authority that runs the school.
 (So for example if your chosen school is in another local authority, you make a placing request to them.)
-In the case of an independent or grant-aided special school (even if it is outside of your local authority area) you make your placing request to your local authority.

 - Your child has a co-ordinated support plan.

 - The education authority has decided your child needs a co-ordinated support plan, or it is going to assess to see if one is needed.

 - You are already appealing against the education authority’s refusal to prepare a co-ordinated support plan.

 - Your request is for a special school in Scotland, managed by an education authority.

 - Your request is for an independent or grant-aided school in Scotland, or a school in England, Wales or Northern Ireland, which is for children with additional support needs and the managers are willing to accept your child.

 If you are considering making a reference to the Tribunal you can access support to help you the proceedings from Lets Talk ASN.
 They will advocate on your behalf throughout the Tribunal process to make sure your views are heard and represented.

 If none of the above apply, you can make your appeal to the local authority's education appeal committee.
 They will consider your appeal and either agree with the decision of the education authority or agree in your favour.
 If they agree in your favour, the local authority must place your child in the school of your choice.